-- an Excavation Plan which details the provisions for management of future excavations in areas of remaining contamination; - a provision for evaluation of the potential for soil vapor intrusion for any new buildings developed on the site, including provision for implementing actions recommended to address exposures related to soil vapor intrusion; - descriptions of the provisions of the environmental easement including any land use, and/or groundwater restrictions; - a provision that should a building foundation or building slab be removed in the future, a cover system consistent with that described in Paragraph 4 above will be placed in any areas where the upper two feet of exposed surface soil exceed the applicable soil cleanup objectives (SCOs): - provisions for the management and inspection of the identified engineering controls; - maintaining site access controls and Department notification; and - the steps necessary for the periodic reviews and certification of the institutional and/or engineering controls.

-b. a Monitoring Plan to assess the performance and effectiveness of the remedy.
-The plan includes, but may not be limited to:

-- monitoring of groundwater to assess the performance and effectiveness of the remedy; - a schedule of monitoring and frequency of submittals to the Department; and - monitoring for vapor intrusion for any occupied existing or future buildings on the site, as may be required by the Institutional and Engineering Control Plan discussed above.
+- a) An Excavation Plan which details the provisions for management of future excavations in areas of remaining contamination; - descriptions of the provisions of the environmental easement including any land use and groundwater use restrictions; - a provision for evaluation of the potential for soil vapor intrusion for any buildings developed on the site, including provision for implementing actions recommended to address exposures related to soil vapor intrusion; - a provision that should a building foundation or building slab be removed in the future, a cover system consistent with that described in Paragraph 3 above will be placed in any areas where the upper two feet of exposed surface soil exceed the applicable soil cleanup objectives (SCOs); - provisions for the management and inspection of the identified engineering controls; - maintaining site access controls and Department notification; and - the steps necessary for the periodic reviews and certification of the institutional and/or engineering controls. - b) A Monitoring Plan to assess the performance and effectiveness of the remedy.
+The plan includes, but may not be limited to: - monitoring of groundwater to assess the performance and effectiveness of the remedy; - a schedule of monitoring and frequency of submittals to the Department; and - monitoring for vapor intrusion for any buildings developed on the site, as may be required by the Institutional and Engineering Control Plan discussed above.